 Hunting alone in rugged country has its own hazards, even more so when the temperature is over 40 degrees.
 For David Kendrick, the biggest risk was dying of embarrassment!

-Warraweena Conservation Park, east of Beltana in the northern Flinders Ranges is breathtaking country at any time of the year but rather unforgiving during the heat of summer.
-So, the park is closed to both tourists and hunters from early December through to late March.
+The northern Flinders Ranges is breathtaking country at any time of the year but rather unforgiving during the heat of summer.
+The conservation park I was in is closed to both tourists and hunters from early December through to late March.
 I was extended the privilege of hunting while the park was closed, giving me a run of the whole place.

 Just before Christmas, with temperatures reaching 44 degrees it was going to be hard trekking into the isolated springs in search of goats but hey, you take your opportunities when they come.
 This trip would be just me and my newly modified Remington 700 in .308 – modified by adding a Hogue stock, CDI detachable magazine kit and two 10-round mags.